mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 Sraaa!k **Gauss Rifle**
-The sraaa!k is a heavy battle rifle firing a 6mm projectile along a two-metre barrel, able to penetrate armor at considerable distance.
+The sraaa!k is a heavy battle rifle firing a 6mm projectile along a two-meter barrel, able to penetrate armor at considerable distance.
 These are available through the Menderes Corporation to qualified non-Hhkar buyers certified as mercenary units by the Julian Protectorate at twice standard cost.